JuliaDynamics/DynamicalSystems.jl/README.md

 `DynamicalSystems.jl` aims to be a useful companion for students and scientists treading on the field of Chaos, nonlinear dynamics and dynamical systems in general.
 The package treats discrete and continuous systems of the forms:

 ```math
 \frac{d\vec{u}}{dt} = \vec{f}(\vec{u}) \quad \text{or}\quad \vec{x}_{n+1} = \vec{f}(\vec{x}_n)
 ```

 and it **does not** accept non-autonomous systems, since these can be made into autonomous ones with 1 more dynamical variable.

 This is the (non-final) list of what this package aims to offer:

-1. Intuitive, consistent UI for the definition of dynamical systems.
+1. Intuitive, consistent APIs for the definition of dynamical systems.
 2. Automatic "completion" of the dynamics of the system with numerically computed Jacobians, in case they are not provided by the user.
 3. Lyapunov exponent estimation.